psas/psas.github.com/pnwae/index.markdown

   feature: pnwae-banner_risto-edit.svg
 ---

-Join us for a full day of aerospace expert keynotes, round table discussions, and networking opportunities for companies, industry professionals, and students of the Pacific Northwest!
+Join us for a full day of aerospace expert keynotes, round table lunch discussions, and networking opportunities for companies, industry professionals, and students of the Pacific Northwest!
 Topics include:

 - The Workforce of the Future
 - Innovation & Research